User guide

 Figure 1: AgilePindelFilter file selection user interface

 To correctly annotate the location of the indels in the genome, it is necessary to import a file containing the genomic coordinates of the transcripts.
 This file can be obtained from the Genome Browser download page as described here.
 A version downloaded in June 2013 can be found here.
-Once downloaded, the file is imported by pressing the Genes button (Figure 1).
-Next, to import the text files previously exported by Pindel, press the Select button (Figure 1) and navigate to the folder containing only the Pindel data files.
+Once downloaded, the file is imported by pressing the button (Figure 1).
+Next, to import the text files previously exported by Pindel, press the button (Figure 1) and navigate to the folder containing only the Pindel data files.
 Once selected, the indel filtering window will appear (Figure 2)

 The indel display interface

 AgilePindelFilter displays the indel variant data in its Indel data panel.
 The first line displays the reference sequence, and each subsequent line an aligned sequence read (numbered at the left-hand side of the panel).
 These reads can be dragged around the display panel using the left mouse button; the display is redrawn when the mouse button is released.
-It is also possible to zoom in and out using the + and - buttons (indicated by the red underlining in Figure 2).
+It is also possible to zoom in and out using the and buttons (indicated by the red underlining in Figure 2).

-The Variant ID list (highlighted by the blue line in Figure 2) enables the selection of which indel variant to display, by selecting its ID number.
-If the variant is located within a gene, the gene's structure is displayed below the Indel data panel, in the Gene location in transcript panel.
+The Gene location in transcript panel.
 The location of the variant is denoted by two vertical lines at the top and bottom of this panel.
 The gene's exons are displayed as black rectangular outlines, and its open reading frame as green or orange fill.
 ORFs drawn in green represent genes on the forward strand, and those in orange on the reverse strand.
 Since the sequences in the Indel data panel are aligned to the forward strand, for reverse-strand genes (orange) the actual ORFs and splice sites are the reverse complement of the displayed sequence.
 If a gene has multiple transcripts, each can be viewed in turn using the Transcript number list (highlighted by the blue line in Figure 2).
-It is possible to zoom in on the variant by selecting the Variant view option (below the red line in Figure 2); alternatively, selecting the Gene view option displays the variant relative to the whole transcript.
+It is possible to zoom in on the variant by selecting the option (below the red line in Figure 2); alternatively, selecting the option displays the variant relative to the whole transcript.
 When in Variant view, the locations of individual nucleotides are shown as vertical ticks running across the middle of the display.

 Filtering the variants